kiduel/EasyWeather/README.md

 # EasyWeather
 Easy Weather app

+* When testing the app, please use API level which is below 28.
+According to the documentation.
+"Starting with Android 9.0 (API level 28), cleartext support is disabled by default" - FOr more information, please read the following disucssion, https://stackoverflow.com/questions/45940861/android-8-cleartext-http-traffic-not-permitted

 4 hours was a very short time.

 The application gets the current city location and displays the current weather of the city.